Spanish Present Tense Forms

 For example, in the sentence Hablo español.
 (I speak Spanish.), the pronoun yo isn't really necessary.
 The -o ending tells you who the subject of the verb is.

 1. Habitual Actions

-Habitual actions are the activities that a person does every day (or very often) for a long period of time.
-Daily routines, responsibilities, and job-related activities can be expressed this way.
+Habitual actions are activities that a person does every day (or very often) .
+Daily routines, responsibilities, hobbies, and jobs can be talked about using the present tense.

-- hace + time + que + present tense verb
+hace + time period + que + present tense verb